 All students are required to abide by the Honor System regardless of whether or not they have been required to state or write it.
 The Honor System includes detailed provisions for investigating and adjudicating allegations of academic misconduct.
 Students found to have committed any such offense will be subject to academic penalties.
 These include but are not limited to failure of the course, suspension or dismissal from the University, and revocation of degrees already conferred.

-Detailed information about the Honor Council and the most up-to-date policies can be found at https://honorcouncil.georgetown.edu/ at https://honorcouncil.georgetown.edu/faculty).
-Plagiarism, whether intentional or unintentional, is a serious breach of academic integrity at the University.
-As such, any suspected incidence of plagiarism will be referred to the Honor Council for investigation and review.
+Detailed information about the Honor Council and the most up-to-date policies can be found at https://honorcouncil.georgetown.edu/

 Plagiarism, Citing Sources, and Academic Research